jenett: the milky way emerging from silhouetted hills (kosmos and the hidden road)jenett ([personal profile] jenett) wrote,

 http://archiveofourown.org/tags/Chalet%20School%20-%20Elinor%20M*d*%20Brent-Dyer/works

-quinfirefrorefiddle: Hobbes, hiding behind a lamp.
+quinfirefrorefiddle: Van Gogh's painting of a mulberry tree.
 (Calvin & Hobbes: Hobbes)

 You don't have a library or university or something nearby that would like them as donations?